misterdown/wirender/README.md

     ```sh
     git clone https://github.com/misterdown/wirender.git
     cd wirender
-    ... meh
-    too lazy to do real projects
     ```
+3. **Build**
+    ```sh
+    mkdir build
+    cd build
+    cmake ..
+    cmake --build ./
+    ```

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Because we all LOVE fixing bugs.
+Because we ALL LOVE fixing bugs.

 ## License